 Richmond Council welcomes responsible dog owners within the Borough.
 Dogs and their walkers are some of our most regular visitors.
 A small minority of dog owners do not take their responsibilities for their dog seriously.
 This means that some dog mess is not cleared up and a small number of dogs roam out of control.
-This annoys some people and can threaten wildlife.
+This annoys many people and can threaten wildlife.
 Our residents have told us that this is a real issue for them.

 It is illegal to allow your dog, or any dog you are in control of, to foul on the footpath or any other land open to the Public.
 Dog fouling is a nuisance and can also be a danger, particularly to young children, as it can lead to serious illnesses such as Toxocariasis (round worm infection).

 Following a consultation, Richmond Council consulted with residents and decided to bring in Dog Control Orders under the Clean Neighbourhoods and Environment Act 2005 within the Borough.
 The Dog Control Orders are enforced by our Street Scene Enforcement and Parks and Open Spaces Teams.

 Failure to clean up after a dog in your charge will lead to a Fixed Penalty Notice, similar to a parking ticket, for £80, or prosecution, which may lead to a fine of £1,000 plus costs.
 It is not an acceptable defence to claim ignorance of the dog’s actions or that you did not carry means to dispose of the fouling at the time.
 Failure to give an authorised Officer your name and address on request in relation to dog fouling is an offence which may lead to a further fine of £1,000 plus costs.

 Download a copy of our responsible dog ownership leaflet(pdf, 226KB).